Strawberry-Foundations/spkg/README.md

 spkg also offers pre-build packages, so you don't have to build big packages like Java yourself.
 <br>

-# Is this project dead?
+# Is spkg being developed again?
-**No.** My personal domain is currently down, so I can't release packages and updates for spkg.
+Yes.
+We are currently rewriting large parts of spkg's code so that spkg becomes more user friendly.
-As soon as I have my domain back (or bought a new domain), I will resume work on this project.
+Including a new configuration file, better error handling and much more!

 # **Plugins**
 spkg offers a convenient plugin system, allowing users to enable advanced features such as installing packages over a secure sandbox!